vavas/blog-assets/source/_posts/elixir-built-in-documentation-and-testing-tools.md

 [image source](https://www.carthrottle.com/post/n43v9xq/)

 ## TL;DR.
-- Elixir has an amazing built-in feature that let's you test code inside documentation.
+- Elixir has an amazing built-in feature that let's you test code inside the documentation.
 - You don't need to install any tool to write your tests, it's built-in in the language!
-- Elixir has an official dependency that generates a beautiful HTML page for your docs running one simple command.
+- Elixir has an official dependency that generates a beautiful HTML page for your docs.

 ---